ixti/gnucash-invoice/README.md

 ## TODO

 * TESTS!!!
-* Fix models backend to allow specify db host:port
+* Fix models backend to allow specify db host:port [OK]
 * ???
 Add backend for old-school XML format
 * Use currency from an account book instead of hardcoded
 * ???
 Export into FreshBooks